raffaelladevita/clas12-timeline/README.md

 ## Automatic QA Procedure and Script Details
-* The procedure is outlined by [doc/automaticQA.jpeg](doc/automaticQA.jpeg); this section details the action of each script, in a suggested order of execution
+* The automatic QA is executed by `exeSlurm.sh` followed by `exeTimelines.sh`;
+  these scripts execute several groovy scripts, which are described in this section

 ### Input files
 * DST or skim files